Text Bond Markets with image of President Trump

 When most people think of financial markets, they focus on stocks.
 Stock indexes dominate news headlines, social media, and investor sentiment.

-But if you want to understand the economy’s true direction, you need to look at the bond market.
+But if you want to understand the economy’s true direction, you need to look at the bond markets.

 Why?

-- The bond market sets borrowing costs across the economy—from mortgages to corporate loans
+• The bond markets set borrowing costs across the economy—from mortgages to corporate loans

 After the tariff announcement, yields on U.S. Treasuries jumped.
 That might sound like a good thing, but in this case, it wasn’t.
 It meant investors were demanding higher returns to hold government debt.
 Why?
 Because they believed the U.S. economy was at greater risk.